Bharatgwl/Bharatgwl/README.md

 - 👀 I’m interested in data science and AI ML
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate myself to freelancers and some experienced person
-- 📫 How to reach me ... you can mail me on trankieff1@gmail.com
+- 📫 How to reach me ... you can mail me on on Bharatgusaiwal731@gmail.com
 - Pronouns: ... bharat
 - ⚡ Fun fact: ... some times i can work with Electronics